myplaceonline/posixcube/README.md

         For Bash users, install a programmable completion script to support tab auto-completion of hosts from SSH configuration files.

+      ./posixcube.sh -e production.sh.enc show

+        Decrypt and show the contents of production.sh

+      ./posixcube.sh -e production.sh.enc edit

+        Decrypt, edit, and re-encrypt the contents of production.sh with $EDITOR

     Source: https://github.com/myplaceonline/posixcube